TheBuckeyeMan/Docker/README.md

 # Docker
-Repo to create dockerfile templates for different purposes
+This repo is designed to create templates for containerizing Applications and scripts in a variety of different languages